RicardoEPRodrigues/3Engine/README.md

 ### Run

-Either press Play in Visual Studio or double-click on a compiled executable in the `bin` folder.
+Either press Play in Visual Studio or double-click the compiled executable in the `bin` folder.

 ## How to Run in Mac OS X?